-Products subject to General Import Permits 80 and 81 are subject to reporting and record keeping requirements as a term and condition of their applicable general import permit (effective August 26, 2019).
+Products subject to General Import Permits No. 80 and 81 are subject to reporting and record keeping requirements as a term and condition of their applicable general import permit (effective 26 August 2019).

-TRQs as final safeguards have been established for two product categories within which goods fall if they meet the product definitions.
+TRQs as final safeguards have been established for two product categories covering goods that meet identified product definitions.
 The categories are Heavy Plate and Stainless Steel Wire.
 The safeguards do not apply to imports of steel products that do not meet the product definitions.
-Goods that are not subject to the Surtax Order may continue to be imported under General Import Permit 80 or General Import Permit 81, as the case may be.
+Goods that are not subject to the Surtax Order may continue to be imported under the authority of General Import Permit No. 80 or General Import Permit No. 81, as the case may be.

-The definitions are as follows:
+The product definitions are as follows: